dannyneil/public_plstm/README.md

 ## Rule of Thumb
 In general, **if you are using ~1000 timesteps or more in your input sequence, you can benefit from PLSTM.**

 If you're only answering bAbI tasks or doing negative log-likelihood on some paragraph of text, you're unlikely to see improvement from this model.
-However, for long sequences, or sequences which are fusing input from multiple sensors with different timing (e.g., one going at 3 Hz and the other at 25 Hz), this model is both natural and efficient.
+However, for long sequences (e.g., whole-text summarization), or sequences which are fusing input from multiple sensors with different timing (e.g., one going at 3 Hz and the other at 25 Hz), this model is both natural and efficient.

 # Freq Task 1
 To run the first task, run the shell script [a_freq_task.sh](/a_freq_task.sh).
 It should load the first task with default parameters, training each model under each condition for 70 epochs.
 Afterwards, you can open [A_Freq_Task.ipynb](/A_Freq_Task.ipynb) to render the results, which should show the following: